apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

 * ``method_name``: The method name on your operator that you want Airflow to call when it resumes.
 * ``kwargs``: (Optional) Additional keyword arguments to pass to the method when it is called.
 Defaults to ``{}``.
 * ``timeout``: (Optional) A timedelta that specifies a timeout after which this deferral will fail, and fail the task instance.
 Defaults to ``None``, which means no timeout.

-When you opt to defer, your operator will stop executing at that point and be removed from its current worker.
-No state will persist, such as local variables or attributes set on ``self``.
-When your operator resumes, it resumes as a new instance of it.
-The only way you can pass state from the old instance of the operator to the new one is with ``method_name`` and ``kwargs``.

-When your operator resumes, Airflow adds a ``context`` object and an ``event`` object to the kwargs passed to the ``method_name`` method.
-This ``event`` object contains the payload from the trigger event that resumed your operator.
-Depending on the trigger, this can be useful to your operator, like it's a status code or URL to fetch results.
-Or, it might be unimportant information, like a datetime.
-Your ``method_name`` method, however, *must* accept ``context`` and ``event`` as a keyword argument.

-If your operator returns from either its first ``execute()`` method when it's new, or a subsequent method specified by ``method_name``, it will be considered complete and finish executing.

-You can set ``method_name`` to ``execute`` if you want your operator to have one entrypoint, but it must also accept ``event`` as an optional keyword argument.

 Here's a basic example of how a sensor might trigger deferral: